2013-14 Parent Education

 Princeton Montessori School’s faculty and administration believe that teaching children effectively requires close collaboration between parents, teachers, and administration.
 A strong supportive community is paramount and the involvement of family is an important part of the commitment to the school.
-Our goal is for parents and teachers to work together and support each other in educating and raising self-sufficient, healthy children.
+Our goal is for parents and teachers to work together and support each other in educating and raising self-reliant, resilient and healthy children.

-Each year, we present Parent Education presentations and discussions to help parents with the various developmental stages and challenges that arise when parenting.
-Topics vary and are developmentally tailored to parents of children within different age groups and complement the Montessori philosophy.
+Each year, we present Parent Education workshops and discussions to help parents with the various developmental stages and challenges that arise when parenting.
+Topics vary and are tailored to parents of children within different age groups while complementing Montessori philosophy.
 Princeton Montessori School also participates in CommonGround, a collaborative effort of fourteen Princeton area independent schools.
 Each year, CommonGround sponsors a lecture series featuring distinguished speakers who address contemporary educational and parenting issues.

 We look forward to seeing you at these very informative sessions.
 All are welcome and for many of these workshops there is no charge.
 For more information, contact Ann Wilson, Director, Princeton Center Teacher Education (PCTE) at firstname.lastname@example.org.

 Book talk led by Lisa Stolzer, Middle School teacher

 December 4, 2014, 8:30-10:00 am , Princeton Montessori School